Ask Better Questions to Find Innovative Candidates

 We’ve talked about culture-driven recruiting, and how it gets something of a bad rap by a lot of HR managers on this blog before.
 Handled poorly, this style of recruiting can be prone to bias.

-But all too often, managers often find themselves screening out perfectly good candidates completely unintentionally, despite attempting to use nominally more flexible recruiting methods.
+All too often, managers find themselves screening out perfectly good candidates completely unintentionally, despite using nominally more flexible recruiting methods.

 Usually, this is because they’re asking the wrong sort of question.
 An interview is, more than anything else, a conversation.
-If you want a diverse range of innovative candidates, you need to ask them the right sort of question.
+If you want a diverse range of innovative candidates, you need to ask better questions.

-We’ve found three variants to common questions that recruiters like to ask, and ways to adapt them to allow candidates to really shine.
+We’ve found three variants to common recruiter questions and ways to adapt them to allow candidates to really shine.

 Why?: Everyone who’s been in the job market for long enough can point to a job description that has ridiculous stipulations.
-The requirement for five years experience for a programming language that’s only existed for two, the graduate role that wants a years industry experience, and assorted other arbitrary cut off points that don’t actually tell you whether or not a candidate is capable, merely that they’ve been around for a length of time
+Five years of experience for a programming language that’s only existed for two, the graduate role that wants years’ industry experience, and an assortment of others.
+They don’t actually tell you whether or not a candidate is capable, merely that they’ve been around for a length of time

-This can be remarkably exclusionary to candidates from certain backgrounds, and worse than that, all you’re guaranteeing is that the candidate has done a certain task before.
+This can be remarkably exclusionary to candidates from certain backgrounds.
+Worse than that, all you’re guaranteeing is that the candidate has done a certain task before.

-If you want candidates who are intellectually vibrant and engaged, and willing to adapt and overcome, the alternative question gives you a lot more information to work with.
+If you want candidates who are intellectually vibrant, engaged, and willing to adapt and overcome, the alternative question gives you a lot more information to work with.